huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 Load the image embedding and pass it to the pipeline as `ip_adapter_image_embeds`

 > [!TIP]
-> ComfyUI image embeddings are fully compatible with IP-Adapter in diffusers and will work out-of-box.
+> ComfyUI image embeddings for IP-Adapters are fully compatible in Diffusers and should work out-of-box.

 ```py
 image_embeds = torch.load("image_embeds.ipadpt")